 Disorders of the Pituitary Gland

-The tumours may be either cancerous or non-cancerous giving rise to the deficiency of any or all of the Pituitary Hormones.
+The tumors may be either cancerous or non-cancerous (benign).
+However, in the majority of the cases, these are benign.
+Such a condition gives rise to the deficiency or over production of any one or all of the Pituitary Hormones.

 Anti-Diuretic Hormone Syndrome

 If less-than-normal secretion of vasopressin or antidiuretic hormone is the cause of diabetes insipidus, the abnormally high production of this biologically important substance is also problematic.